JuliaTopOpt/TopOpt.jl/README.md

 ## Contribute

 We always welcome new contributors!
 Feel free to open an issue or reach out to us via email if you want to collaborate.
 There are plenty of things to do including beginner friendly tasks and research-oriented tasks.
 You can help us create the best topology optimization ecosystem in the world!
 Some beginner-friendly ideas you could be working on include:
-1. Multi-material design parameterisation
+- Multi-material design parameterisation
-2. Level set design parameterization
+- Level set design parameterization
-3. Lattice design parameterization
+- Lattice design parameterization
-4. Neural network based design parameterization
-5. Local volume constraints
+- Local volume constraints
-6. Supporting rectilinear grids
+- Supporting rectilinear grids
-7. Wrapping OpenLSTO_jll which is the precompiled binary for M2DOLab/OpenLSTO
+- Wrapping OpenLSTO_jll which is the precompiled binary for M2DOLab/OpenLSTO
-8. Wrapping TopOpt_in_PETSc_jll which is the precompiled binary for topopt/TopOpt_in_PETSc
+- Wrapping TopOpt_in_PETSc_jll which is the precompiled binary for topopt/TopOpt_in_PETSc
-9. Reliability-based design optimization
+- Reliability-based design optimization
-10. Robust optimization
+- Robust optimization
-11. Stochastic optimization
+- Stochastic optimization

 ## Questions?